shaunlebron/parinfer/README.md

 **PROJECT HAS BEEN MOVED TO <https://github.com/parinfer/parinfer.js>.**

-The site code for the original [demo page] is archived and hosted here (though it no longer builds for some reason).
+The site code for the original [demo page] is archived and hosted here.

 [demo page]:http://shaunlebron.github.io/parinfer/